2013 Key Dates & Timings

 Marshals

-We will need a small number of marshals to help with the event.
-Tasks could include manning a checkpoint, supervising the start or finish, putting SI controls out (depending on your navigational experience of course!) or helping to organise the overnight camp.
-We will pay travel expenses for our marshals and feed them over the weekend.
-Marshals are also be entitled to free entry to the next GL3D.
-If you would like to help please complete the Application Form available here>>>
+We will need a number of volunteers to form the event team at the GL3D.
+Tasks could include manning a checkpoint, supervising the start or finish, putting SI controls out or collecting them (depending on your navigational experience of course!), serving cake, cooking dinner (for the marshals) or just generally helping to organise the overnight camp.
+We will pay some expenses for our team and feed them over the weekend and you would also be entitled to event credit* equal in value to a full price GL3D entry.